TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Tools:

-* https://capitalizemytitle.com/ (choose AP and "Title Case" for correct spelling in title)
+* https://capitalizemytitle.com/ (choose "Chicago" and "Title Case" for correct spelling in title)

 .. _buttons: